charles-e/bh-safecoin-prog-lib/docs/src/token.md

 title: Token Program
 ---

-A Token program on the Solcoin blockchain.
+A Token program on the Solana blockchain.

 This program defines a common implementation for Fungible and Non Fungible tokens.

 ## Background

-Solcoin's programming model and the definitions of the Solcoin terms used in this document are available at:
+Solana's programming model and the definitions of the Solana terms used in this document are available at:

 - https://docs.solana.com/apps